 Thyroid nodules are common findings that had been demonstrated in up to 50% of the general population.
 About 8% of the general population will have nodules that are considered to be clinically relevant, meaning the nodule measures greater than a centimeter in diameter.
 The vast majority of thyroid nodules prove to be benign, but there is no means a distinguishing the nine vs. malignant nodules on ultrasound or x-ray.
 Thyroid nodules are often found incidentally on other imaging tests such as carotid dopplers or cervical spine MRI.
 Nodules may also be found when the patient recognizes a lump in their net worth care Physician feels on nodule on examination.
 Once the clinically relevant nodule is identified, the nodule must be investigated by means of tissue diagnosis through fine-needle aspiration.
 Fine-needle aspiration is generally performed under ultrasound guidance and is very accurate.
 If the nodule proves to be benign by fine-needle aspiration the nodule should be observed with repeat ultrasound in 4 to 6 months.
 Fine-needle aspiration allows the surgeon to discuss treatment options with the patient.

 Thyroid cancers allow the physician to track tumor markers such as thyroglobulin for early evidence of recurrent disease.
 Thyroglobulin levels are measured by blood work and may prompt a more detailed evaluation including radioactive iodine uptake scanning.
-Thyroid ultrasound is a useful tool in identifying thyroid nodules that may represent thyroid cancers.
-Ultrasound allows the surgeon Tim age the thyroid gland in a dynamic fashion allowing the ability eat to biopsy by fine-needle aspiration.
-After surgery for thyroid cancer, the patient will undergo monitoring of their it thyroglobulin levels at three months and six months as well as neck alter sound evaluation at six months after surgery.
-This allows the position to identified lymph node disease or recurrent thyroid cancer within the thyroid bed.
+Thyroid ultrasound is a useful tool for identifying thyroid nodules that may represent thyroid cancers.
+Ultrasound allows the surgeon to age the thyroid gland in a dynamic fashion allowing the ability to eat to biopsy by fine-needle aspiration.
+After surgery for thyroid cancer, the patient will undergo monitoring of their thyroglobulin levels at three months and six months as well as neck alter sound evaluation at six months after surgery.
+This allows the position to identify lymph node disease or recurrent thyroid cancer within the thyroid bed.

 - Synthroid will be started on the first morning at home.
 This is to be taken on an empty stomach with a glass of water.

-- Calcium supplement can be taken in the form of Os-Cal or TUMS.
-If you are sent home with calcium supplement, 2 tablets should be taken 2 hours after Synthroid and again at bedtime.
+- Calcium supplements can be taken in the form of Os-Cal or TUMS.
+If you are sent home with a calcium supplement, 2 tablets should be taken 2 hours after Synthroid and again at bedtime.